elllo

 Man: Oh, no!
 I should have told you about it.

-Woman: Yeah, I would have come, if I had known about it.
+Woman: Yeah, I would have come if I had known about it.

 Man: That's too bad.
 I think you would have enjoyed it.

-Woman: I think I would have too!
+Woman: I think I would have, too!
+What did you guys do?

 Conversation 2

-Man: So how was your job interview?
+Man: How was your job interview?

 Woman: Good, but I should have spoken up more.